RJose23/RJose23/README.md

 - 👋 Hi, I’m Rahul Jose
-- 👀 I’m an avid learner and is working on becoming a Data analyst
+- 👀 I’m an avid learner and is working on acquiring relevant knowledge in the domain of data science
 - 🌱 I’m currently pursuing an undergraduate degree in Biotechnology
--    Exploring tools like Excel, SQL and Tableau at the moment
+-    Exploring tools like Python, Excel, SQL and Tableau at the moment

 Majorly obsessed with Malcolm Gladwell and Noam Chomsky